 Allen’s campaign emphasized stronger election security and a hardline stance against various contemporary voting mechanisms: mail-in voting, no-excuse absentee ballots, and early voting.
 Once a probate judge who oversaw elections in Pike County during his time on the bench, Allen was elected to represent Alabama House District 89 in 2018.
 State Senator Gerald Allen, R-Tuscaloosa, is Allen’s father.

 In the Nov.
-8 general election, Allen will face presumptive Democratic nominee Pamela J. Laffitte, a former corrections officer for the Mobile County Sheriff’s Office and Air Force reservist who ran unopposed during the May Democratic primary.
+8 general election, Allen will face presumptive Democratic nominee Pamela J. Laffitte, a corrections sergeant for the Mobile County Sheriff’s Office and a former Air Force reservist who ran unopposed during the May Democratic primary.